MercersKitchen/Website-Mentoring/README.md

 # Actual Timelines and Implementation
 - Proof of Concept: Hosing a Website from a Raspberry Pi within Mercer's Kitchen (completed my Mr. Mercer and Student)
 - Proof of Concept (Not Done Yet): GitHub Signup, Sign in, Chrome Editors for HTML (Maybe CSS)
+  - With Ken only
+  - With mentors and mentees
+-

 ---